ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 Assertive communication involves expressing your needs and opinions clearly and respectfully, without being aggressive or passive.

--   **Use "I" Statements:** Express your feelings and needs using "I" statements, such as "I feel frustrated when..." instead of "You always make me feel frustrated."
+-   **Use "I" Statements:** Express your feelings and needs using "I" statements, such as "I feel frustrated when..." instead of "You always make me feel frustrated".
 -   **Be Specific:** Clearly state your needs and expectations.
 Avoid vague or general statements.
 -   **Be Respectful:** Communicate in a way that respects the other person's feelings and opinions, even if you disagree with them.
 -   **Set Boundaries:** Clearly define your limits and be prepared to say no if necessary.